 Our children deserve more from us.
 It is time to stand up as a society and take proper care of them!
-Let's not destroy their future with food - something that we can control.
-Better yet let's give them the best fighting chance for the brightest future.
+Let's not destroy their future with food, something that we can control.
+Better yet, let's give them the best fighting chance for the brightest future.

 Poor nutrition gravely impacts children's health throughout their lives.
 Junk food IS life-threatening!!
 Take a look at the numbers.

 When it comes to something so simple and basic that so greatly impacts the quality of a child's life, there is no excuse to be negligent.
 Just as a doctor takes an oath to "do no harm" with the course of treatment for his patients, so should parents have to take an oath "to do no harm" with the food choices they offer their children.
 Somehow we overlook that allowing our children to indulge in junk food creates an environment setting them up for childhood illnesses, later life cancers, and an overall poor quality life.
 We ignore the hazards of some of their food choices and, worse, actually condone behavior that is potentially very harmful to them—even life-threatening!

 All of the science and the basic how-tos are addressed in my book, Disease Proof Your Child.
-This is my most important book, yet it is the one that generates the least interest.

 - An essential guide for raising children with healthy minds and bodies.